 Towards a political agreement

 A political requirement will be to agree on rules for filling the GERD reservoir and on operating rules for the GERD, especially during periods of drought.
 All three countries have a vested interest in a properly operated dam.
 Egypt wants control and guarantees for its share of Nile waters.
 Ethiopia needs regional customers for its hydropower to ensure the economic feasibility of the GERD.
 Sudan’s agricultural and hydropower interests align with those of Ethiopia while it has a strong interest in not alienating its 'big brother' and northern neighbour, Egypt, with whom it shares a long and partly contested border (Whittington et al., 2014).
 The situation seemed to improve in the beginning of 2015 when tripartite negotiations were held in order to determine principles of cooperation.
 In March 2015, a 'Declaration of Principles' was signed by the leaders of Egypt, Sudan and Ethiopia, setting the foundations for an initial cooperation (Sudan Tribune, 2015a).
-This agreement could pave the way for a more detailed cooperation framework, and represents a major step toward dispute resolution.

 Significant hurdles still remain